Frequently asked questions about health insurance

 The Affordable Care Act established a federal loan program, called the Consumer Operated and Oriented Plan (CO-OP) Program.
 The program is designed to increased consumer choice and expand competition by enabling new nonprofit health insurers to enter the market.

-In Illinois, Land of Lincoln Health received more than $160 million in grant funds.
-But like most of the CO-OPs, Land of Lincoln struggled financially, and it ceased operations September 30, 2016.
+In Illinois, Land of Lincoln Health was a CO-OP that began operations in 2013, offering coverage that began in 2014.
+But like most of the CO-OPs, Land of Lincoln struggled financially, and it ceased operations on September 30, 2016.
 The massive shortfall in risk corridor funding was partially to blame for the CO-OP’s failure.
 In 2020, the Supreme Court ruled that the federal government had to pay health insurance companies the money they were owed under the risk corridors program.
 Even though Land of Lincoln Health had shut down several years earlier, its estate received $129 million in risk corridors funds in the summer of 2020, to be distributed to creditors.

-As of November 2020, nearly 3.2 million residents of Illinois were covered by Medicaid/CHIP.
-That was 21% more than the enrollment total in late 2013.
-Medicaid enrollment across the country has been trending upward in 2020 as a result of the widespread job and income losses caused by the COVID-19 pandemic.
+As of July 2021, more than 3.36 million residents of Illinois were covered by Medicaid/CHIP.
+That was 27% more than the enrollment total in late 2013.
+Medicaid enrollment across the country has been trending upward since the start of the COVID pandemic as a result of the widespread job and income losses.

 Read more about Medicaid expansion in Illinois.

 Illinois enacted legislation in 2018 that limits short-term health plans to six-month terms and prohibits renewals.
-The legislation was vetoed by the governor, but lawmakers overrode the veto.
+The legislation was vetoed by the governor, but lawmakers overrode the veto and the new rules took effect.

 Read more about short-term health insurance coverage in Illinois.

-As of August 2021, there were 2,288,847 Illinois residents enrolled in Medicare.
-87 percent of the state’s Medicare beneficiaries are 65 or older, while the other 13% are under 65 and eligible for Medicare due to disability.
+As of August 2021, there were 2,294,413 Illinois residents enrolled in Medicare.
+Eighty-seven percent of the state’s Medicare beneficiaries are 65 or older, while the other 13% are under 65 and eligible for Medicare due to disability.

 Medicare beneficiaries can choose between Original Medicare and Medicare Advantage (you must live within the service area of a Medicare Advantage plan in order to select that plan; Medicare Advantage plans generally cover additional optional benefits that go beyond what Original Medicare provides, but they also come with more limited provider networks and other drawbacks; there are pros and cons either way).
 Compared with the national average, a smaller percentage of Illinois beneficiaries select Medicare Advantage plans.
 And as expected when Original Medicare enrollment is higher, a larger-than-average number enroll in stand-alone Part D prescription drug plans.